andreasfuhr/sciplot/README.md

 * Making it possible to choose LaTeX fonts.
 As of currently, *Computer Modern Roman* and *Computer Modern Roman Sans Serif* are the only two font options for both text and mathematical notation.
 * Test suite for further code development
+* Include example plots in documentation
+* Write instructions on how to use the package

 ## References
 <a id="1">[1]</a>
 J.D.
 Garrett and H. Peng,